steem-guides/cn-hello/README.md

 Image Source: [Pixabay](https://cdn.pixabay.com/photo/2018/08/31/08/35/doodle-3644073_960_720.png)

+### Features

+1. Search the newbies who has posts recently under the #cn tag, and reply their posts with the welcome message and suggestions;
+2. Summarize the daily statistics of interaction with newbies, and publish summary of the efforts in recent days.

 ### Installation

 The python packages in this project is managed with `pipenv` so you need to run below commands to install the packages before run the relevant commands.